dipto1030/dipto1030/README.md

 - 👋 Hi, I’m @dipto1030
-- 👀 I’m interested in App Development
+- 👀 I’m interested in
-- 🌱 I’m currently learning C, java
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on learning java and C
+- 💞️ I’m looking to collaborate on
 - 📫 Reach me on dipto1030@gmail.com

 <!---